wzthu/NeuronMotif/nm/code/README.md

 Modify ND/modeldef.py in ND according to the your DCNN model strucutre.
 You need to follow the comments in modeldef.py to modified the modeldef.py.
 We show the examples for DeepSEA, DD-10, Basset, BD-5, BD-10.
-You can learn the examples of these models.
+It is easy to learn the way to fill your own structure from  the examples of these models.